MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/direct-routing-configure.md

    Identity                  : International
    Priority                      : 5
    Description                   :
-   NumberPattern                 : \d+
+   NumberPattern                 : .*
    OnlinePstnUsages          : {International}
    OnlinePstnGatewayList           : {sbc2.contoso.biz, sbc5.contoso.biz}
    Name                            : International
    SupressCallerId           :
    AlternateCallerId         :
    </pre>
 3. Im nächsten Schritt erstellen Sie eine VoIP-Routing-Richtlinie "Ohne Einschränkungen".
-Die PSTN-Verwendung "" Redmond "1" und "Redmond" werden in dieser VoIP-Routingrichtlinie besondere Behandlung für Aufrufe von "+1 425 XXX XX XX" und "+1 206 XXX XX XX" als lokale oder am Standort Aufrufe nummerieren beibehalten wiederverwendet werden.
+Die PSTN-Verwendung "" Redmond "1" und "Redmond" werden in dieser VoIP-Routingrichtlinie besondere Behandlung für Aufrufe von "+1 425 XXX XX XX" und "+1 206 XXX XX XX" als lokale Nummer oder der lokale Anrufe beibehalten wiederverwendet werden.

 ```
-New-CsOnlineVoiceRoutingPolicy "No Restrictions" -OnlinePstnUsages "US and Canada", ”International”
+New-CsOnlineVoiceRoutingPolicy "No Restrictions" -OnlinePstnUsages "US and Canada", "International"
 ```

     Take note of the order of PSTN Usages:

     a.
-If a call made to number “+1425 XXX XX XX” with the usages configured as in the following example, the call follows the route set in “US and Canada” usage and the special routing logic is applied.
-That is, the call is routed using  sbc1<span></span>.contoso.biz and sbc2<span></span>.contoso.biz first, and then  sbc3<span></span>.contoso.biz and sbc4<span></span>.contoso.biz as the backup routes.
+If a call made to number "+1 425 XXX XX XX" with the usages configured as in the following example, the call follows the route set in "US and Canada" usage and the special routing logic is applied.
+That is, the call is routed using sbc1.contoso.biz and sbc2.contoso.biz first, and then sbc3.contoso.biz and sbc4.contoso.biz as the backup routes.

     b.
-If “International” PSTN usage is before “US and Canada,” calls to + 1425 XXX XX XX are routed to sbc2<span></span>.contoso.biz and sbc5<span></span>.contoso.biz as part of the routing logic.
+If "International" PSTN usage is before "US and Canada," calls to +1 425 XXX XX XX are routed to sbc2.contoso.biz and sbc5.contoso.biz as part of the routing logic.
 Enter the command:

-    ```New-CsOnlineVoiceRoutingPolicy "No Restrictions" -OnlinePstnUsages "US and Canada", ”International”```
+    ```New-CsOnlineVoiceRoutingPolicy "No Restrictions" -OnlinePstnUsages "US and Canada", "International"```

    Die zurückgibt